Simon Coveney

-Simon Coveney (born 16 June 1972) is an Irish Fine Gael politician who has served as Minister for Enterprise, Trade and Employment since December 2022 and Deputy Leader of Fine Gael since 2017.
-He previously served as Minister for Foreign Affairs and Minister for Defence from 2020 to 2022.
-He has served as a Teachta Dála (TD) for the Cork South-Central constituency since 1998.
-He previously served as Tánaiste from 2017 to 2020, Minister for Housing, Planning, Community and Local Government from 2016 to 2017 and Minister for Agriculture, Food and the Marine from 2011 to 2016.
+Simon Coveney (born 16 June 1972) is an Irish former Fine Gael politician who served as Minister for Enterprise, Trade and Employment from 2022 to 2024.
+He served as deputy leader of Fine Gael from 2017 to 2024.
+He was in the cabinet from 2011 to 2024, holding a range of ministerial portfolios, including as Tánaiste from 2017 to 2020.

+He served as a Teachta Dála (TD) for the Cork South-Central constituency from 1998 to 2024, having been elected in a by-election following the death of his father Hugh Coveney.
 He also served as a Member of the European Parliament (MEP) for the South constituency from 2004 to 2007.

-He was elected to Dáil Éireann in a by-election in 1998, following the death of his father Hugh Coveney.

-After the formation of the coalition government in March 2011, Coveney was appointed Minister for Agriculture, Food and the Marine.
-Following a cabinet reshuffle in July 2014, which saw him also take over the position of Minister for Defence.
-On the formation of a Fine Gael minority government in May 2016, he was appointed Minister for Housing, Planning, Community and Local Government.
-In June 2017, after Leo Varadkar succeeded Enda Kenny as Taoiseach, Coveney was appointed as Minister for Foreign Affairs and Trade and Deputy Leader of Fine Gael.
-He was appointed Tánaiste (deputy prime minister) in November 2017, following the resignation of Frances Fitzgerald.
-As part of the new government formed following the 2020 general election, Coveney was appointed Minister for Foreign Affairs and Defence in the new cabinet.

 Early life

 Coveney was born in Cork in 1972 to Hugh Coveney and Pauline Coveney.
 He has 5 brothers and 1 sister.
 His father was a chartered quantity surveyor and later a TD, and also a member of one of the famous merchant families in the city.
 His uncle was Archbishop Patrick Coveney.
 Simon was educated locally in Cork, before later attending Clongowes Wood College, County Kildare.
 He was expelled from the college in Transition Year but ultimately was invited back to complete his full six years there.
 He repeated his Leaving Certificate in Bruce College in Cork.
 Coveney subsequently attended University College Cork and Gurteen Agricultural College, before completing a BSc in Agriculture and Land Management from Royal Agricultural College, Gloucestershire.
-In 1997/8, he led the “Sail Chernobyl Project” which involved sailing a boat 30,000 miles around the world and raising €650,000 for charity.
+In 1997–1998, he led the Sail Chernobyl Project, which involved sailing a boat 30,000 miles around the world and raising €650,000 for charity.
 He spent several years working as an agriculture adviser and farm manager.